This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 What is the meaning of Pentecost?

-Pentecost was originally a Jewish holiday, but it also holds significance for Christians.
-It occurs 40 days after Easter and commemorates the coming of the Holy Spirit.
-Traditional European churches consider Pentecost a significant feast day, emphasizing its importance alongside Easter and Christmas.
+Pentecost is important for both Jews and Christians.
+It’s 40 days after Easter and marks the coming of the Holy Spirit.
+Traditional European churches see it as a major feast, alongside Easter and Christmas.

 Do holidays mentioned in the Bible have any significance for Christians?